JuanCarlosAlonsoValenzuela/PostmanAssertify/README.md

 # Executing PostmanAssertify

 This section describes how to use PostmanAssertify to generate a Postman collection with the generated assertions from an OAS specification and a CSV file containing the set of confirmed invariants.
 To execute PostmanAssertify, run the `GeneratePostmanCollection` class.
 This class receives the following parameters:
-- `openApiSpecPath`: Relative path to the OpenAPI Specification of the API under test.
+- `openApiSpecPath`: Relative path of the OpenAPI Specification of the API under test.
 This OAS specification must be the same as the one used by AGORA to detect the invariants.
 - `invariantsPath`: Relative path of the CSV file containing the invariants detected by AGORA.
 The user must confirm the invariants as valid by adding the `tp` column (see the [Input CSV format](#input-csv-format) section for more details).
 - `valuesToConsiderAsNull`: Some APIs use empty strings (“”) or specific keywords instead of null values.
 For instance, the OMDb API uses the string “N/A” instead of setting a response field as null.
 You can use this parameter to specify a set of keywords that can be considered as null values, and thus ignored.
 - `DEBUG_MODE`: Set this Boolean parameter to true if you want PostmanAssertify to print the values of every variable involved in the test cases.
 This can make the execution considerably slower.